You are located in service: ELN@RWTH (Electronic Lab Notebook)

 Templates

-Resource and experiment templates can greatly alleviate data documentation and also ensure all group members document their work in a similar manner.
+Resource and experiment templates can greatly alleviate data documentation and also ensure that all group members document their work in a similar manner.

 Digitize the Lab

-Example of modelling research activities and workflows.
-Image attribution: Grünwald, K.E., Poster: From a data inventory to a data management plan (DMP), DOI 10.18154 (https://doi.org/10.18154/RWTH-2023-10436).
+Example of modeling research activities and workflows: Grünwald, K.E., Poster: From a data inventory to a data management plan (DMP), DOI 10.18154.

 1. Identify what needs to be recorded in the ELN (e.g., devices, software...)